And it looks to me, ladies and gentlemen, like Democrats not going to get exactly what they want with Hurricane Isaac hitting New Orleans.

 No one here can easily forget the iconic picture of President Bush flying on Air Force One, looking out the window and looking down at New Orleans during Katrina.

-They're not going to forget that Oh no, not gonna forget that picture.
+Oh, no, not going to forget that picture.

 We're not going to let people forget that picture.